Maxime Rodinson: Early life and education

 Rodinson was born in Paris on 26 January 1915.
 Neither he nor his sister learned Yiddish.
 The family was poor, so Rodinson became an errand boy at the age of 13 after obtaining a primary school certificate.
 But his learning thrived through borrowed books and obliging teachers who didn't demand payment, and Rodinson began to study oriental languages, at first on Saturday afternoons and in the evenings.

 In 1932, thanks to a rule allowing persons without academic qualifications to take the competitive entrance examination, Rodinson gained entry to the Ecole des Langues Orientales and prepared for a career as a diplomat-interpreter.
 He studied Arabic but later, preparing a thesis in comparative Semitics, he also learned Hebrew, which surprised his family.
 In 1937, he entered the National Council of Research, became a full-time student of Islam, and joined the Communist Party.

 Syria and Lebanon (1940–1947)

 In 1940, after the beginning of the Second World War, Rodinson was appointed to the French Institute in Damascus.
 His subsequent stay in Lebanon and Syria allowed him to escape the persecution of Jews in occupied France and extend his knowledge of Islam.
-His parents perished in Auschwitz in 1943.
+His parents were murdered in Auschwitz in 1943.
 Rodinson spent most of the next seven years in Lebanon, six as a civil servant in Beirut and six months teaching in Sidon at the Maqasid high school.